October 7, 8, 14, 15, 21, 22, 28, 29 and November 4 (Nitrous)

-The tuition for the course is $2,040.00, and includes clinical materials.
-Students are responsible for purchasing the current edition of the required textbooks, "Handbook of Local Anesthesia", 6th Edition, by Stanley Malamed (Mosby) and "Handbook of Nitrous Oxide and Oxygen Sedation", 3rd Edition, by Morris Clark and Ann Brunick, which are available through the UNE bookstore.
-(Telephone: (207) 221-4255)
+The tuition for the course is $2,100, and includes clinical materials.
+Students are responsible for purchasing the current edition of the required text books, “Handbook of Local Anesthesia,” 6th Edition, by Stanley Malamed (Mosby) and “Handbook of Nitrous Oxide and Oxygen Sedation,” 3rd Edition by Morris Clark and Ann Brunick, which are available through the UNE Bookstore (Tel: 207-221-4255).

 Cancelations & Refunds:

 Early registration is strongly recommended.
-Due to the limited number of seats available in this course, there is a $250.00 non-refundable deposit.
-In the unlikely event of low enrollment, the course may be subject to cancelation.
-In case of cancelation by UNE, registrants will be notified by phone or by letter and a full tuition refund will be given.
-Participants who withdraw fewer than 30 days prior to the program will receive a refund less a $250.00 processing fee and less the $250.00 non-refundable deposit.
-There is no refund given 10 or fewer days prior to the start of the course.
+Due to the limited number of seats available for this course, there is a $250 non-refundable deposit.
+In the unlikely event of low enrollment, the course may be subject to cancellation.
+In case of cancellation by UNE, registrants will be notified by phone or by letter and a full tuition refund will be given.
+Participants who withdraw fewer than 30 days prior to the program will receive a refund less a $250 processing fee AND less the $250 non-refundable deposit.
+No refunds will be given 10 or fewer days prior to the start of the course.

 This course meets the requirements set forth by the Maine Board of Dental Examiners.
 Once the course is completed, candidates for the local anesthesia endorsement to the dental hygiene license must pass a written Board-administered test.
-Candidates must receive a minimum of 75% on both the exit examination and course grade in order to obtain the nitrous oxide endorsement.
-UNE cannot be held responsible for unsuccessful completion of the Board exam.
-For further information about the examination process or standards, please contact the Maine Board of Dental Examiners.
-(Tel: (207) 287-3333).
+Candidates must receive a minimum of 75% on both the exit examination and course grade in order to obtain the nitrous oxide endorsement UNE cannot be held responsible for successful completion of the Board exam.
+For further information about the examination process or standards please contact the Maine Board of Dental Examiners (Tel: 207-287-3333).

 Special Assistance for People with Disabilities or Handicaps:

-If you require special services to fully participate in this program, please note so on your registration form or promptly call to let us know your specific needs.
+If you require special services to fully participate in this program, please note so on your registration form at the time of registration or promptly call to let us know your specific request.

-The deadline for early registration is August 22, 2014 and registration form must be accompanied by a $250 non-refundable deposit.
-Full payment must be received no later than September 19, 2014 to hold your place.
-Please mail your check or money order (made payable to UNE Office of Continuing Professional Education) to:
+Your registration form must be accompanied by a $250 non-refundable deposit, and full payment must be received no later than September 16, 2016 to hold your spot.
+Please mail your check or money order (made payable to the University of New England) to: